B – B Ranch

 Location: Located +16 miles north of Hwy.
 90 in Brackettville off FM 674, the ranch is approximately 115 miles west of San Antonio and 45 miles from Del Rio.
 The gate is approximately 5 miles off FM 674 via private road.

 Airport access for private plane travel is in Del Rio (6,300 runway).

 Habitat: The ranch features the wet weather East Sycamore Creek running north-south through the property, with hillier terrain on either side.
 The hills on opposite sides of this drainage provide fantastic views across the ranch.
 Topographical relief ranges from +1,550 to +1,800.
 There are numerous great locations to sit and glass from the hilltops.

 The vegetation in this transitional area is typical of the Hill Country with pinon pines, live oaks, shin oak, mesquite, redbud, mountain laurel, and juniper; along with a mix of South Texas brush including guajillo, blackbrush, guayacan, kidneywood, brazil, and other typical species providing good browse.

 Wildlife: This ranch offers great low-fenced hunting of both free-ranging native and exotic game.
 The owner has conducted year-round protein feeding and the game is plentiful.
 Whitetail scoring in the mid 150s have been harvested.
-Additional species frequenting the ranch include axis deer, blackbuck, aoudad and a special bonus: there is a thriving herd of nilgai antelope.
+Additional species frequenting the ranch include axis deer, blackbuck, and aoudad.
 There are a few hogs and other varmints as well.